drix00/pyxrayphasemap/docs/usage.rst

 Read the input data
 -------------------

-First you need to create a :py:class:`~pyxrayphasemap.analysis.PhaseAnalysis` object using a filepath to save the data into an HDF5 file::
+First you need to create a :py:class:`~xrayphasemap.analysis.PhaseAnalysis` object using a filepath to save the data into an HDF5 file::

-   from pyxrayphasemap.analysis import PhaseAnalysis project_filepath = r"D:\results\experiments\1-LFS4-2.hdf5"
+   from xrayphasemap.analysis import PhaseAnalysis project_filepath = r"D:\results\experiments\1-LFS4-2.hdf5"
    phase_analysis = PhaseAnalysis(project_filepath)